nzdavidv/pages/pages/ESXi-laptop-GNS3.md

 # Overview
 This is a multi-part series into running a Cisco router lab using GNS3 on VMware.

+### Lab objective
+To run a virtual Cisco router using GNS3 on a virtual machine for low cost, for no other reason really other than for the challenge itself.
+My wife would say I'm 'nerding'.
+My Cisco switch was a freebee, the ESXi software was a free download from broadcom (although tricky site to navigate).

 There are 3 main pieces to this.
 1. Setup the Cisco physical switch